filecoin-project/venus/CODEWALK.md

 and network deployment verification, providing a common library for filecoin automation in Go.

 Tests are typically run with `go run ./build/*.go test`.
 It passes flags to `go test` under the hood, so you can provide `-run <regex>` to run a subset of tests.
+By default it will only run unit tests, to run functional or integration tests you will need to pass their corresponding flags, for a complete description of testing flags see [Test Categorization](#test-categorization).
 Vanilla `go test` also works, after build scripts have built and installed appropriate dependencies.

+#### Test Categorization

+##### Unit Tests (`-unit`)
+By default unit tests are enabled when issuing the `go test` command.
+To disable pass `-unit=false`.
+A unit test exercises one or a few code modules exhaustively.
+Unit tests do not involve complex integrations or non-trivial communication, disk access, or artificial delays.
+A unit test should complete in well under a second, frequently <10 milliseconds.
+Unit tests should have no side effects and be executable in parallel

+##### Integration Tests (`-integration`)
+By default integration tests are enabled when issuing the `go test` command.
+To disable pass `-integration=false`.
+An integration test exercises integrated functionality and/or multiple nodes and may include multiple processes, inter-node communication, delays for consensus, nontrivial disk access and other expensive operations.
+Integration tests may involve multiple processes (daemon tests) or in-process integrations.
+An individual integration test should complete in seconds.

+##### Functional Tests (`-functional`)
+By default functional tests are disabled when issuing the `go test` command.
+To enable pass `-functional`.
+A functional test is an extensive multi-node orchestration or resource-intensive test that may take minutes to run.

 ## Dependencies